-The Mayor and Commissioner convened a City Hall roundtable with representatives from world-leading mobile phone manufacturers and networks, including Apple, Samsung and Google, to discuss how police, City Hall and the mobile phone industry can work better together to find the most effective deterrent to mobile phone crime - a significant and growing issue in London.
+The Mayor and Commissioner convened a City Hall roundtable with representatives from worldleading mobile phone manufacturers and networks, including Apple, Samsung and Google, to discuss how police, City Hall and the mobile phone industry can work better together to find the most effective deterrent to mobile phone crime - a significant and growing issue in London.

-The MOPAC GPS tagging crime scheme launched in 2019 surpassed 1,500 tagged offenders in 2023/24.
+The MOPAC GPS tagging crime scheme launched in 2019 surpassed 1,500 tagged offenders in 2023/24 (1,000 in 2022/23).
 Electronic monitoring of knife crime and domestic abuse offenders on release from prison helps ensure they comply with the terms of their sentences, protects their victims and puts the onus on perpetrators to change their behaviour.